WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "Ann Noggle: Capturing the Character of Aging"](/catalog/cpb-aacip-191-49g4f9db?start=92.76&end=1268.01) (KNME-TV, Albuquerque, NM, January 31, 1990)**

-In *¡Colores!*, "Ann Noggle: Capturing the Character of Aging", photographer Ann Noggle captures the character of aging, that lifelong experience that makes the individual.
+In *¡Colores!*, "Ann Noggle: Capturing the Character of Aging," photographer Ann Noggle captures the character of aging, that lifelong experience that makes the individual.

 **[*Report from Santa Fe*, "Judy Chicago"](/catalog/cpb-aacip-cb69cbe8130) (KENW-TV, Portales, NM, October 8, 2011)**

-In *Report from Santa Fe*, "Judy Chicago", feminist artist Judy Chicago challenges historical exclusion by educating the public on the erasure of women's contributions.
+In *Report from Santa Fe*, "Judy Chicago," feminist artist Judy Chicago challenges historical exclusion by educating the public on the erasure of women's contributions.

 **[*¡Colores!*, "Opening Doors"](/catalog/cpb-aacip-191-01pg4ft4?start=58.5&end=1668.13) (KNME-TV, Albuquerque, NM, July 8, 1992)**

-In *¡Colores!*, "Opening Doors", The Buen Viaje Dancers come from all backgrounds and share a common bond of being specially enabled.
+In *¡Colores!*, "Opening Doors," The Buen Viaje Dancers come from all backgrounds and share a common bond of being specially enabled.

 **[*Notable New Mexicans*, "Maria Benitez"](/catalog/cpb-aacip-191-79573wfc?start=0&end=440) (KNME-TV, Albuquerque, NM, 2009)**

-Maria Benitez's life as a Flamenco dancer is featured in *Notable New Mexicans*, "Maria Benitez", a spotlight on notable New Mexicans.
+Maria Benitez's life as a Flamenco dancer is featured in *Notable New Mexicans*, "Maria Benitez," a spotlight on notable New Mexicans.

 **[*¡Colores!*, "One Who Stands In the Sun"](/catalog/cpb-aacip-191-56n031q3?start=93.75&end=1787) (New Mexico PBS, Albuquerque, NM)**